SimonChristopherCropper/XLS_Tools/README.md

 This script is used to merge a directory of csv files to xls/xlsx files of the same name in the same directory.

-The program is run by typing "python convert_csv_to_xls.py" in the Ancaconda console.
+The program is run by typing "python convert_csv_to_xls.py" in the Anaconda console.
 A dialog will appear allowing you to select a directory to convert.

 Assumptions
 1. Only tested in Windows OS.